smneedham/OutlookMac-Archive-ExchangeToLocal/README.md

 Thanks to the community on my blog/github for feedback, ideas and contributions

-To download select the version you want from below URL and then download the .scpt file from the 'download' folder of that release:
+To download, select the version you want from below URL and then download the .scpt file from the 'download' folder of that release:

 https://github.com/smneedham/OutlookMac-Archive-ExchangeToLocal/tags